Introduction

 THL’s mission is to utilize its attractions and investments in the overseas markets to become the leading operator in the industry.
 In order to realize its growth objectives, THL has always embarked on diversifying its investments and divesting its underperforming business segments.
 This paper thus seeks to evaluate the effectiveness of this strategy.

-Success of the Strategy used by THL
+Success of the Strategy Used by THL

-The financial analysis in the appendix indicates that the firm has been able to realize a steady growth in revenue for the last three years.
+The financial analysis above indicates that the firm has been able to realize a steady growth in revenue for the last three years.
 Even though the net profit has been on the decline between 2006 to the year 2009, the firm is still financially stable.
 The decline in net profit is attributable to the rapid rise in cost rather than the growth strategy adopted by the firm.

 This means that the firm’s growth strategy of acquiring related businesses and selling off its non-performing business segments has been successful.
 This can be justified by the following reasons.
 First, the firm has been able to increase its market share through acquisition of various firms or related businesses in both local and international tourism industry.